Brittany Murphy: Brittany Murphy Foundation

 In January 2010, Murphy's mother, Sharon, and her widower, Simon Monjack, established the Brittany Murphy Foundation, a charitable fund for children's arts education, as well as supporting the USO and cancer research.
 The Foundation was launched on February 4, 2010, at a fundraising event at the Saban Theatre in Beverly Hills.
 After a records search revealed that the foundation's not-for-profit status had not been filed, the foundation refunded the donations received.
 In an official letter on the foundation's website, they stated that in an effort to get the foundation set up as quickly as possible, they had established it as a private foundation with plans to apply for nonprofit status later.
 However, they said that they had decided to wait until the foundation's nonprofit status was approved before going any further in order to truly honor Murphy and the foundation's charitable goals.
 On November 10, 2013, the Brittany Murphy Foundation was officially relaunched by her father Angelo Bertolotti, according to a press release posted at the foundation's website.
-As of September 2018, the Brittany Murphy Foundation appears to be defunct.
+As of early 2026, the Brittany Murphy Foundation appears to be defunct.
 GuideStar USA, Inc., an information service specializing in reporting on US nonprofit companies, reports that the Brittany Murphy Foundation has not appeared on the IRS Business Master File in months, which may indicate that it has ceased operations.

 Documentaries

-Years after her death, a number of biographical documentaries were made covering her career and passing.
+Years after her death, a number of biographical documentaries were made covering her career and death.
 In 2020, Investigation Discovery premiered an exclusive documentary about the circumstances of Murphy's death called Brittany Murphy: An ID Mystery, which raised a number of unanswered questions, with the documentarians suggesting that her then-husband, screenwriter Simon Monjack, and her mother, Sharon Murphy, may have contributed to her death.
 Her father appears in the documentary saying that he always believed his daughter's mother and husband were involved in both deaths, something she has denied.